A Commonplace Bucket of Pinot Noir: Quotes, Ephemera, and Thoughts

 Pinot Noir is the coloration difference of the grapes.
 The Pinot Gris grape has skins that vary in color

-from grayish-blue (‘gris’ means ‘gray’ in French) to pink or even white.
+from greyish-blue (‘gris’ means ‘grey’ in French) to pink or even white.
 The wines produced from Pinot

 Gris are varying shades of yellow but can take on shades of copper or pink.
 Pinot Noir is often said to